LearningML in the fortnightly seminars of the Raspberry Pi Foundation

 Note: This is an automatic translation performed with www.DeepL.com/Translator (free version) of this post.

-The Raspberry Pi Foundation has organized a series of fortnightly seminars with the intention of addressing current issues in compunting education research which, due to the confined situation we are living in at the moment, are conducted online.
-These seminars are taking place from May 5th to July 28th 2020, and in them several researchers tell about the projects they are currently working on.
+The Raspberry Pi Foundation has organized a series of fortnightly seminars with the intention of addressing current issues in compunting education research which.
+Due to the confined situation we are living in at the moment, are conducted online.
+These seminars are taking place from May 5th to July 28th 2020.
+In them several researchers tell about the projects they are currently working on.

 The news is that I have been lucky enough to tell what, together with some members of the KGBLIII research group, we are doing with LearningML to teach Artificial Intelligence at school, as I was invited as a speaker for the session on May 19th.